OpenEarthAgent: A Unified Framework for Tool-Augmented Geospatial Agents: Experiments

-OpenEarthAgent is finetuned using Qwen3-4B-Instruct-2507 as the base model.
+\textbf{Implementation Details: } OpenEarthAgent is finetuned using Qwen3-4B-Instruct-2507 as the base model.
 Training was performed on LLM controller on four NVIDIA A100 GPUs (40 GB).
 The base model is loaded via Unsloth's FastLanguageModel, enabling efficient multi-GPU distributed training.
 The model is trained for one epoch with a learning rate of $2\times10^{-5}$, cosine learning rate scheduling, 0.05 warmup ratio, and a batch size of 16.
 The maximum sequence length is set to 4096 tokens to support long-context conversational tool interactions.
 LLM is finetuned on conventional data, where the model alternates between text generation and tool invocation, providing tool outputs and feedback in JSON format, embedded in its user and assistant turns.
 Training applies response-only masking, computing loss exclusively on assistant-generated tokens, enabling accurate tool calls and structured responses without optimizing on prompt text or external tool outputs.
 This enables the model to establish a good grounding for tool invocation.